marmelab/react-admin/docs/Fields.md

 }
 ```

-Note that you can't have an [optimized](https://marmelab.com/react-admin/List.html#performance) Datagrid when doing so as changing the locale wouldn't trigger a render of its children.
+Note that you can't have an [optimized](https://marmelab.com/react-admin/List.html#performance) Datagrid when doing so, as changing the locale wouldn't trigger a render of its children.

-The same pattern applise to show views when you don't want to display all translations: get the locale from the `useLocale` hook and dynamically set the `source` prop of the translatable fields.
+The same pattern applies to show views when you don't want to display all translations: get the locale from the `useLocale` hook and dynamically set the `source` prop of the translatable fields.

 ## Recipes